dwalend/Disentangle/README.md

     //create the support class
     val support = new OnePathFirstStep[String,Int,Int](FewestNodes)

-    //this will be used to convert from the arc tuples to labels val labelForEdge = support.convertEdgeToLabelFunc[String](FewestNodes.convertEdgeToLabel)
+    //Dijkstra.allPairsShortestPaths uses this to convert from your edge tuples to labels val labelForEdge = support.convertEdgeToLabelFunc[String](FewestNodes.convertEdgeToLabel)

     //find the first step in a shortest path for a pair of nodes if that path exists val firstSteps:Seq[(String,String,Option[FirstStep[String,Int]])] =
-      Dijkstra.allPairsShortestPaths(edges = yourEdges,
+      Dijkstra.parAllPairsShortestPaths(edges = yourEdges,
                                     support = support,
                                     labelForArc = labelForArc)